Novage/p2p-media-loader/p2p-media-loader-core/docs/api.md

 ## `LoaderEvents`

-Events that are emitted by `HttpLoader` and `HybridLoader` loaders, please see implementation of these loaders.
+Events that are emitted by loaders, please see implementation of these loaders.

 - SegmentLoaded
 - SegmentError